merberich/aes_microcontroller_workshop/index.md

 To be able to load the compiled binary artifact onto the microcontroller, developers can use a **Programmer/Debugger**, a dedicated electronic device that connects to the MCU to access memory.
 In this case, the MCU offers a standard interface over which external devices can send commands that cause the MCU to modify its own program memory.
 The logic/behavior of this interface is baked into the hardware itself.

-The ATMega328p offers several interfaces capable of hosting Programmers.
+The ATmega328p offers several interfaces capable of hosting Programmers.
 The first is the serial programming interface compatible with AVRISP (page 303) and the second is the debugWIRE interface (page 262).
 Some programming interfaces (like debugWIRE) have an additional set of commands that support live debugging (stepping through code execution manually, inspecting variables and arbitrary memory, etc).

 The other method of programming a microcontroller is possible only if the device already has a special kind of application already loaded - a _bootloader_.
 A **Bootloader** is an application that starts up immediately after a computer first receives power (boots), and has the special function of deciding the next program that will be loaded.
 Bootloaders typically allow the system to be programmed over non-standard interfaces (i.e. interfaces that hardware doesn't natively support).

-The Arduino Uno supports a unique kind of bootloader: instead of a program running directly on our target (the ATMega328p), a secondary MCU is exposed to the ATMega's programming interfaces, and acts as a bridge over a different communications interface (USB).
-So, the secondary MCU boots first, and then releases the ATMega from reset.
-If the secondary MCU receives a signal over USB to begin programming, it programs the ATMega instead, and then allows it to load.
+The Arduino Uno supports a unique kind of bootloader: instead of a program running directly on our target (the ATmega328p), a secondary MCU is exposed to the ATmega's programming interfaces, and acts as a bridge over a different communications interface (USB).
+So, the secondary MCU boots first, and then releases the ATmega from reset.
+If the secondary MCU receives a signal over USB to begin programming, it programs the ATmega instead, and then allows it to load.
 Unfortunately, this means it is not possible to do direct debugging on the Arduino Uno while using the bootloader interface without additional hardware.

 _See the [Arduino schematic](docs/Schematic__Arduino_Uno_Rev_3.pdf)._